 Our environmental investing screens are centered around two key metrics - fossil fuel reserves and carbon intensity.
 These address the extraction of carbon from the ground, and its effect on the atmosphere as it is used, globally.

-"Chronic hazards, such as slow increases in mean temperature or sea levels, or a gradual change in investor sentiment about those risks, introduce the possibility of abrupt tipping points or significant swings in sentiment." - Fed Governor Lael Brainard, in the Fed's biannual financial stability report.
+"Chronic hazards, such as slow increases in mean temperature or sea levels, or a gradual change in investor sentiment about those risks, introduce the possibility of abrupt tipping points or significant swings in sentiment." - Fed Governor Lael Brainard, in the Fed's biannual financial stability report on November 9, 2020.
 This marks the first time the U.S. central bank has specifically called out climate risk in this assessment.